chung-lab/SCAFE/scripts/README.md

                                               regions (e.g. annotated CRE, in bed format) used for testing the performance of the logical regression model.
-If null, annotated TSS from $genome will be used as binary genomic regions. (default=null) --usr_glm_model_path  (optional) [string]  pre-built logical regression model from the Caret package in R. Used only if training_signal_path is not supplied.
-Models were pre-built for each genome and used as default.
-   --max_thread          (optional) [integer] maximum number of parallel threads, capped at 10 to
-                                              avoid memory overflow (default=5) --overwrite           (optional) [yes/no]  erase run_outDir before running (default=no)
+If null, annotated TSS from $genome will be used as binary genomic regions. (default=null) --max_thread          (optional) [integer] maximum number of parallel threads, capped at 10 to avoid memory overflow (default=5) --overwrite           (optional) [yes/no]  erase run_outDir before running (default=no)